Big Island Forum

 How do I tell my parents that I'm dating

 There is no easy way.
 You’ll have to choose to have your fear and be uncomfortable.
-This is different than walking around the corner and bumping into a tiger.
-That’s the kind of fear that you are at effect of.
-You have no choice.
-The way to master fear with parents is to choose to enter into the conversation with the fear and the uncomfortableness.
+This is different than walking through the jungle and suddenly coming face-to-face with a tiger.
+That’s the kind of fear of which you have little or no choice.
+The way to master fear with parents is to choose to enter into the conversation with the fear and the uncomfortableness (similar to choosing to watch a horror movie).
 Picture moving your fear from in front of your chest to tucking it under your arm.
 When it’s under your arm it’s not between you and the other serving as a barrier to communication.
 Watch what happens each second.
-The great thing about it is; once you’ve done it, the next time will be easier, eventually, there will be zero fear.
+The great thing about it is; once you’ve done it, the next time will be easier, eventually, there will be no hesitation.

-The great thing about zero fear with parents is that you won't have fear in your personal relationships, marriage, etc. Most adults hide stuff from their spouses because of fear, the exact same fear that they didn’t handle when they were a teen with their parents.
+The great thing about zero fear with parents is that you won't have fear in your personal relationships, marriage, etc. The vast majority of adults (yes most) hide stuff from their spouses because of fear, the exact same fear they didn’t handle when they were a teen with their parents.

 Tip: The way to communicate something difficult is to create a context.